-When I started at The Climate Corporation in June of this year, I took some time to acclimate myself to the systems, thinking, and culture of Climate’s teams.
+When I started at Climate LLC in June of this year, I took some time to acclimate myself to the systems, thinking, and culture of Climate’s teams.
 One of the things I came across during my onboarding is a post for this very blog, from way back in 2018.
 The post by Karen Liang, my colleague in our Product organization, got me thinking about how far Climate and the Climate FieldView™ platform have come in that span.
 Understanding history helps you understand the present, after all.

 In a few short years, our platform has scaled significantly - just this year we’re anticipating that we’ll end well beyond our target of 114 million subscribed acres.
 FieldView™ is currently available or in commercial trials in more than 20 countries around the world, far more broadly available than at the point at which Karen’s post first went live.

 A global FieldView platform in more than 20 countries as of this year.
 What an opportunity!

 What Climate faces today is not what the company faced five years - or even one year - ago.
 As the platform scales and the amount of data grows, we are taking time to be intentional about how we scale our own ability to support farmers in drawing insights from that data, and how we can reliably manage everything - the platform agreements, the imagery, and the global customer base - as effectively as we once did.

 My role here at Climate is an incredible opportunity to bridge the narrowing gap between the tech sector and the agriculture industry.
 We’re not only exchanging information on our platform, we’re exchanging ways of thinking that will drive that tighter connection that advances agtech.